 The garment industry emerged as one of the nation's success stories in recent decades.
-It is the second-largest globally, only next to China, and rakes in over $35 billion a year from exports.
+It is the second-largest globally, only surpassed by China, and rakes in over $35 billion a year from exports.

 The sector employs 4 million people, the majority of whom are women, contributing to female empowerment.

 "The garment sector has changed not only the economy, but also women's social status in Bangladesh," Rahman said.
 Meanwhile, the Bangladesh government has set an overall target for exports amounting to $51 billion in 2022.

-Remittances also play a major role in the economy, with Bangladeshi workers employed abroad transferring nearly $22 billion in 2020.
+Remittances also play a major role in the economy, with Bangladeshi workers employed abroad transferring nearly $24.7 billion in the fiscal year 2021.